-STUDENT WORKSHEET: Part 1 Name: ANSWER KEY Welcome to the Dinosaurs Among Us exhibition You'll also explore living dinosaurs known as birds. nosaurs that lived long ago.
-What to Do: In the exhibition, choose two dinosau label them below.
-(Be sure to read the instructions animal.
-Ask your teacher if you're not sure.) • 1.
-Find a model of an EXTINCT DINOSAUR.
-Dinosaur Name: Dinosaur Name: Draw the dinosaur.
-Label three of its body parts In the exhibition, there are many models that stule "Nest, Eggs & Babies" section: Citipati osmo "Bones, Beaks & Claws" section: Velocirapto "Feathers" section: Sinornithosaurus milenii, "Flight" section: Archaeopteryx lithographic Parts students may label include feathers, wings.
-How did this dinosaur use these body parts? olskae, Yutyrannus huali or mongolensis, Beipiaosaurus ine Psittacasaurus sinesus, Tianyulor a, Microraptor gui Answers will vary.
+STUDENT WORKSHEET Name: ANSWER KEY Welcome to the Dinosaurs Among Us exhibition both birds, from eagles to ostriches, and the non-l What to Do: In the exhibition, choose one extinct draw and label them.
+Read the instructions carefu animal.
+Ask your teacher if you're not sure. • 1.
+Find a model of an extinct dinosaur that is N OT a bird.
+Dinosaur Name: Draw the non-bird dinosaur.
+Label three of its l oody parts.
+In the exhibition, there are many models that st "Nest, Eggs & Babies" section: Citipati osm "Bones, Beaks & Claws" section: Velocirapte "Feathers" section: Sinornithosaurus mileni "Flight" section: Archaeopteryx lithographic For choosing the body parts to label, steer stud these will be the best for comparing to birds or olskae, Yutyrannus huali or mongolensis, Beipiaosaurus ine i, Psittacasaurus sinesus, Tianyulon ca, Microraptor gui lents toward arms/wings, feet, feat ng conficiusi, Anchiornis huxleyi whers/skin, and beaks/mouths; How did this dinosaur use these body parts?
+Answers will vary.